-Stampede has entered into a joint venture relationship with AlbertaCo whereby Stampede and AlbertaCo each hold a 50 percent ownership interest in the newly created subsidiary through which the joint venture will be carried on.
-While Stampede believes that there are prudent governance and other contractual rights in place, there can be no assurance that the Corporation will not encounter disputes with joint owners or that assets contributed to the joint venture will perform as expected.
+Stampede and AlbertaCo each hold a 50 percent ownership interest in the newly created subsidiary through which AlbertaCo's business is carried on.
+While Stampede believes that there are prudent governance and other contractual rights in place, there can be no assurance that the Corporation will not encounter disputes with joint owners or that assets contributed to AlbertaCo will perform as expected.
 Such events could impact operations or cash flows of these assets or cause them to not operate as Stampede expects which, in turn, could have a negative impact on Stampede's business operations and financial results, and could reduce the Corporation's expected return on investment.